Hey there, autumn enthusiasts! And welcome to my Fall Bucket List: 100 fun things to do this fall! (2023 edition)

 Making gratitude jars is a fun craft you can do with the whole family.
 Check out this resource for step-by-step instructions.

-We buy our candles at Bed, Bath, and Body works when they have their sale twice a year.
+We buy our fall candles at Bed, Bath, and Body Works (White Barn) when they have their sale twice a year.
 My favorite fall candle of all time is pecan waffles.

 16. Road Trip!